andreipetrashkevich/AppDF/specification/appds_spec_2_0.md

 Required.
 No attributes.

 Contains several `<screenshot>` subtags.
 Each `<screenshot>` subtag describes one screenshot.
 Different stores use different number of screenshots.
-You should provide at least four screenshots to support all the stores.
+You should provide at least two screenshots to support all the stores.
 If you provide more screenshots than a store can use the first screenshots are used.

 ##### description/images/screenshots/screenshot
 Required.